renaudbougues/software-usability-methods/README.md

 # Software Usability Methods

-A collection of work on software usability and UX
+A collection of work on software usability and UX.